vector-of-bool/bpt/docs/guide/libraries.rst

 |bpt| `project` or a `package`.

 By default, a |bpt| project only has a single `default library`.
-A project can be subdivided into more libraries by using the :yaml:`libraries` property.
+A project can be subdivided into more libraries by using the |prop:bpt.yaml:libraries|
+property.
 A library can `depend on <dependency>` other libraries in external packages.

 |bpt| uses the filesystem layout of the library to derive information about it.
 Every library has a `library root` directory.
 A library root contains either